 Symptoms of white spot disease in fish

-- White spots: The most obvious sign is the appearance of small white spots, resembling grains of salt or sugar, on the skin, fins, and gills of the fish.
+- White Spots: The most evident sign is the appearance of small white spots or cysts on the fish’s body, fins, and gills, resembling grains of salt or sugar.
+These are the individual parasites (trophonts) embedded under the fish’s skin.

-- Cloudy eyes: In severe cases, fish may develop cloudy or opaque eyes.
+- Cloudy eyes: In severe instances, the fish’s eyes may become cloudy or opaque.

 If you notice any of these symptoms, it is essential to act quickly to prevent the spread of the disease.
 However, it is important to confirm the diagnosis through a microscopic examination of skin and gill scrapes.
 It is crucial to distinguish between the immature forms (tomites) of Ichthyophthirius and other protozoa such as Tetrahymina, as the latter generally does not require treatment (Francis et al., 2023).